1 large yellow or orange pepper, cut into large bite sizes

 After you press the tofu, cut into cubes and add cubes to a bowl.

-Add the cornstarch, olive oil and soy sauce to the tofu and gently stir to cover the tofu.
+Add the cornstarch, olive oil and soy sauce or salt to the tofu and gently stir to cover the tofu.

 Take the baking sheet you used to press the tofu and line with foil; then spray with cooking spray.
 Add the tofu to the baking sheet and cook in the oven for 20- 30 minutes, or until desired crunchiness.